LambertLeong/LambertLeong.github.io/projects/CRAM.md

 **Summary**

-Me and my team was tasked with using the Meteor framework to build a web application.
+My team and I was tasked with using the Meteor framework to build a web application.
 We developed an app to organize study sessions for students and we called it CRAM.
 The app was finished and later deployed with [galaxy](https://www.meteor.com/galaxy/signup) hosting.

 __Contribution__